 Land border crossings can be super intimating and there are definitely more people at the border who will try to take advantage of tourists.
 The most important thing to remember at the border is to only talk to official officers, not the random people hanging out at the border.

-Although I have done a border crossing multiple times, I unfortunately fell victim to this at the Penas Blancas border between Nicaragua and Costa Rica my first time with friends.
+Although I have done a border crossing multiple times, I unfortunately fell victim to this at the Peñas Blancas border between Nicaragua and Costa Rica my first time with friends when I was a fresh faced traveler.

 - Charging money for the custom and immigration form.
 These forms are free.

-- One of my other friends accepted this and the guy would not leave us alone and ended up taking him to the completely wrong offices, charging him money for taxes that don’t exist to fake officers and then charging him money at the end.
+- One of my other friends agreed for a guy to help us and the guy would not leave us alone.
+He ended up taking my friend to the completely wrong offices, charging him money for taxes that doesn’t exist to fake officers and then charging him again for his “services” at the end.

 Never accept help from anyone at the border and if you have questions, ask an official officer or ask other tourists.
 If you’re a solo traveler, talk to other tourists and see if you can cross together.